itsMorteza/mmdetection/README.md

 Some other methods are also supported in [projects using MMDetection](./docs/en/projects.md).

-## FAQ

-Please refer to [FAQ](docs/en/faq.md) for frequently asked questions.

-## Contributing

-We appreciate all contributions to improve MMDetection.
-Ongoing projects can be found in out [GitHub Projects](https://github.com/open-mmlab/mmdetection/projects).
-Welcome community users to participate in these projects.
-Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guideline.

-## Acknowledgement

-MMDetection is an open source project that is contributed by researchers and engineers from various colleges and companies.
-We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
-We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new detectors.

 ## Citation

 If you use this toolbox or benchmark in your research, please cite this project.